JelsikJozef/HabithonAI/src/gui/README.md

 Design choices
 - Qt shim: gui.views.qt provides a compatibility layer that imports PySide6 at runtime and falls back to stubs so static type/lint checks can run without PySide6 installed.
-- Long-running tasks: current scaffold calls services synchronously; next iterations should move calls to worker threads (QThread/QtConcurrent) with progress.
+- Long-running tasks: implemented via a background worker (QThread) with cooperative cancellation and log forwarding into the UI.

 Packaging (optional)
 - macOS app via PyInstaller: